-IFTTT will try to poll your server at least once every 15 minutes for each Applet varies based on the past several times that Applet has run.
+IFTTT polling for each Applet varies based on the past several times that Applet has run.
 This period can increase or decrease without notice and should never be considered guaranteed.
-If you want IFTTT to fetch new data from your service as it becomes available, you are encouraged to use the Realtime API.
+If you want IFTTT to fetch new data from your service as it becomes available, you're encouraged to use the Realtime API.

 A trigger can be thought of as a query, and your API like a timeline of events.

 A trigger endpoint should return (by default) up to the 50 most recent events, regardless of whether or not we have seen them before.
 The number of returned items can be overriden by us by specifying a